webaraclar/solar-assistant/README.md

 5- Enter an integer or decimal value in the “Unit Price (kWh)” window and press the confirm button.

-6- With the above operations, an additional column named “Electricity Bill” will be added to the table named “Last 12 months” of your open page.
+6- With the above operations, an additional column named “Electricity Bill” will be added to the table named "Last 30 days" and “Last 12 months” of your open page.

-#### _As a result of these actions, you can now see the monthly cost of your electricity consumption._
+#### _As a result of these actions, you can now see the daily and monthly costs of your electricity consumption._

 ---